 Example: Drove design system adoption across 4 teams and reduced duplicate component work by 50%.

 Stack-specific searches matter too.
-Treat a react developer resume, Angular developer resume, or Vue developer resume as a frontend resume variant: lead with the stack only when the job description and your strongest proof both support it.
+Lead with React, Angular, or Vue only when the job description and your strongest proof both support it.

 Frontend impact metrics library